emicklei/melrose/README.md

 ### Status

-Until `v1.0.0` the language syntax may change in a an incompatible way.
+Until `v1.0.0` the language syntax may change in an incompatible way.

 ### Programming music